 8115 West Olive Road, West Olive

-Visit the Nature Education Center , located within Hemlock Crossing Park!
-The center has exhibits, a wildlife den with critters and activities, a wildlife viewing area where you can watch birds and animals at the feeders, and a gift shop.
-The center also hosts a variety of educational programs for schools, groups and the public.
+The Nature Education Center , located within Hemlock Crossing Park, has exhibits, a wildlife den with critters and activities, a wildlife viewing area where you can watch birds and animals at the feeders, and a gift shop.
+The center also hosts a variety of educational programs for schools, special groups and the public.

 Coffee with the Birds